pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/developer-portals/templates.md

 ### Organization settings

-Navigate to the "Integrations" tab to configure the Pulumi New Project Wizard to use your custom templates.
+Navigate to the "Integrations" tab to configure the Pulumi New Project Wizard to define your Organization Templates Source.
 Enter sources as `github.com/<owner>/<repo>/<optional subdirectory>`.
 A source can be a directory containing either a `Pulumi.yaml`, or other subdirectories with their own `Pulumi.yaml` files.
 For example, these are both valid sources:

 * `github.com/pulumi/templates` (all public Pulumi templates)
 * `github.com/pulumi/templates/aws-typescript` (a specific public template)